hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     actual file representing the disk will not use the full size unless it is full.
 By default this is set to 40,000 (about 40 GB).

 -   `disk_type_id` (string) - The type of VMware virtual disk to create.
-The default is "1", which corresponds to a growable virtual disk split in 2GB files.
-For ESXi, this defaults to "zeroedthick".
 This option is for advanced usage.
-For ESXi the available options are: `zeroedthick`, `eagerzeroedthick`, `thin`, `rdm:dev`, `rdmp:dev`, `2gbsparse`.

     For desktop VMware clients:

     Type ID | Description
     --- | ---